odmsolutions/odmsolutions.github.io/index.md

 * Various scripting languages for transformation.
 * GCC

-## Report Automation and visualisation
+## Report automation and visualisation

 Rendering HTML, PDF or email reports based on test results or other datasets.
+Making single file sharable reports, or dynamic HTML reports from a live backend.

 ## Installation monitoring and management